 When it comes to small bathrooms, powder rooms, and half-baths, it’s all about function, design, and creativity.
 If you don’t have much room to work with, don’t fret.
-We’ve got some tips to make the most of your smaller bathroom space — and make it a room that reflects your unique style and taste.
+We’ve worked on our fair share of small bathrooms in Fox Cities homes that not only look great but are also functional and safe.
+Check out these small bathroom remodeling tips below to make the most of your smaller bathroom space — and make it a room that reflects your unique style and taste.

-While a lot of bold colors and patterns can be overwhelming in a larger space, that’s not always the case in a small area.
-Powder rooms and half-baths are a great place to experiment with those funky designs and bright colors that may not work in other areas of the house.
-The best part is, less area to cover means there’s some room to splurge on such things like custom flooring or paint jobs.
-Try these ideas:
+While a lot of bold colors and patterns can be overwhelming in a large bathroom, that’s not always the case in a small area.
+Powder rooms, guest bathrooms, and half-baths are a great place to experiment with those funky designs and bright colors that may not work in other areas of the house.
+A few small bathroom design ideas to try include:

 - An accent wall that helps to draw your eye and make the room appear larger.

-- A dramatic tile or stone floor that stands out from the rest of your flooring.
+- A dramatic floor tile or stone floor that stands out from the rest of your flooring.

 - An eye-catching wallpaper design or a custom stencil that fills the space.